Leaky Event-Based Microservices’ Integration

 That distinction matters.

-If the sender’s real intent is to ask for an action to be carried out, then hiding that intent behind an event does not eliminate coupling.
+If the sender’s real intent is to ask for an action to be carried out, hiding that intent behind an event does not eliminate coupling.
 It just obscures it.

 This is where blanket thinking around event-driven integration tends to fall down.